-Ryusen-do Cave is just outside the town of Iwaizumi and is accessible by bus from JR Morioka Station.
+Ryusendo Cave is just outside the town of Iwaizumi and is accessible by bus from Morioka Station.

-Ryusen-do Cave is in a remote part of Iwate that's not easy to access by public transportation.
-The best way to get there is to take the direct JR Tohoku Bus from JR Morioka Station.
-Buses typically take about two hours and 15 minutes, and are covered by the Japan Rail Pass.
-If you are visiting Ryusen-do as a day trip, the last buses leave early, so be sure to confirm the schedule.
+Ryusendo Cave is in a remote part of Iwate that's not well served by public transportation.
+The best way to get there is to take the direct JR Tohoku Bus from Morioka Station.
+Buses typically take about two hours and 15 minutes.
+If you are visiting Ryusendo Cave as a day trip, the last buses leave early, so be sure to confirm the schedule.

-The cave's 120-meter deep underground lake is Japan's deepest
+The cave's 120-meter-deep underground lake is Japan's deepest (closed to the public)

-Inside Ryusen-do there are four fresh water lakes, and three of them are open to the public for viewing.
+Inside Ryusendo Cave there are eight fresh water lakes, and three of them are open to the public for viewing.
 The deepest of these is 98 meters.
 The lakes are illuminated, making the water appear a vivid and ethereal blue, allowing you to see all the way to the bottom.
 Gazing into the abyss of the deepest is like peering into another world.

 The stalactites and stalagmites that have formed throughout the cave over the eons add to its mystique, and you'll encounter extraordinary formations around every corner.
 One that stands out is a stalagmite that looks strikingly similar to Jizo, the Buddhist protector of children and travelers.
 These rock formations are very fragile, so touching them is strictly prohibited.

-As you enter Ryusen-do, you can hear fresh spring water rushing out of the cave.
+As you enter Ryusendo Cave, you can hear fresh spring water rushing out.
 Much of this is bottled and sold.
-Ryusendo's pristine and delicious water is filled with minerals, making it especially healthy.
+Ryusendo Cave's pristine and delicious water is filled with minerals, making it especially healthy.
 The lucky local population gets to drink it for free from the tap.
-If you'd like to take a draught of Ryusen-do to go, its bottled spring water is a popular souvenir.
+If you'd like to take Ryusendo Cave water to go, its bottled spring water is a popular souvenir.

-Far underground, Ryusen-do provides a naturally air-conditioned adventure during the sweltering Japanese summer.
+Far underground, Ryusendo Cave provides a naturally air-conditioned adventure during the sweltering Japanese summer.
 In fact, the temperature of the cave doesn't vary much year-round, making it quite comfortable in the winter as well.

-After returning to the surface, you can walk across the street to Ryusen-shindo, a less expansive cave which houses a small science museum with displays on cavern geology and information on the area.
-It typically takes between one and two hours to see both caves.
+After returning to the surface, you can walk across the street to Ryusen Shindo, a less expansive cave which houses a small science museum with displays on cavern geology and information on the area.
+It typically takes about an hour to see both caves.

-You can also stay in Iwaizumi and climb Mount Ureira.
+You can also stay in Iwaizumi and climb Mt.
+Ureira.
 This takes about half a day.
 The climb is easy and suitable for those of average fitness and the views are amazing.